the-mrd/tacas-artifact/artifact/README.md

 This requires the reviewer to have [Docker](https://www.docker.com/get-started/) installed on their machine.
 [Docker desktop](https://docs.docker.com/desktop/) is recommended for Windows and MacOS users.
-Linux users can follow the installation instructions for their specific distribution.
+Linux users can follow the installation instructions for their specific distribution (instructions for Ubuntu can be [found here](https://docs.docker.com/engine/install/ubuntu/)).

 To test `lf-mc` (contains both `lf-maude` and `lf-mc`) open a new shell session inside the docker instance (will download the image the first time the command is run, then reuse the cached image on subsequent runs):